-Last week, Football Federation chairman Stephen Lowy the son of the previous chairman Frank Lowy, made some comments pertaining to promotion/relegation that grabbed some media and public attention.
+Last week, Football Federation chairman Stephen Lowy, the son of the previous chairman Frank Lowy, made some comments pertaining to promotion/relegation that grabbed some media and public attention.
 This system which is synonymous with football the world over including Australia, is something which the Aleague has been reticent to become a part of.

 Periodical mentions of the open system by the powers that be seem to be akin to ritualistic sacrifices to appease the masses.
 The issue is one of the most divisive in our game with people being for or against it and there are also arguments of how and when it should be implemented.
-It is never far from the surface of any discussion about football growth in Australia and the FFA occasionally must broach the subject to calm the volcano gods.
+It is never far from the surface of any discussion about football growth in Australia and the FFA occasionally must broach the subject to calm the public like they’re volcano gods.

 “We all understand the importance of promotion and relegation,” Lowy told the press.